Preparing to apply:

 o Undergraduate transcripts from all institutions you attended

-o Predocs: current transcript, including all courses since you entered graduate school through the current semester, or
+o Predocs: current transcript, including all courses since you entered graduate school through the current semester

-• Proof of US citizenship (birth certificate or passport; a driver’s license is not proof of citizenship) or Permanent Residency (“Green Card”): email a clear PDF scan (not a photo) to email@example.com or mail a clear photocopy to the address above.
+5. Proof of US citizenship (birth certificate or passport; a driver’s license is not proof of citizenship) or Permanent Residency (“Green Card”): email a clear PDF scan (not a photo).
 You must already have received your Green Card to be eligible to apply.
 If a Permanent Resident is appointed to a fellowship, s/he must provide a notarized copy of the card to the GCC to submit to the agency.
 Inquire in your department about finding a Notary Public to do this.

-Both mentors are expected to participate in the interview with the trainees.
+Both mentors are expected to participate in the interview in support of their the trainee.